South Georgia Tech hosts registration for John Deere Ag Tech students

 From Staff Reports

-AMERICUS – Approximately 50 John Deere Ag Technology students and their parents, family members, and John Deere Dealers from across the southeastern United States attended a special Fall Semester Registration/Orientation session at South Georgia Technical College in the Ag Technology classrooms and lab in the Energy and Transportation Center building recently.
+AMERICUS – Approximately 50 John Deere Ag Technology students, parents, family members, and John Deere Dealers from across the southeastern United States attended a Fall Semester Registration/Orientation session at South Georgia Technical College in the John M. Pope Center on the Americus campus.

 South Georgia Technical College President Dr. John Watford welcomed the group and thanked each of them for choosing South Georgia Technical College and the Agriculture Technology program for their education and career.

-“South Georgia Technical College trains individuals for careers of a lifetime.
-Each of you in this room already know that you have a job waiting for you with John Deere as soon as you enroll,” said Dr. Watford.
-“You will spend eight weeks on our campus and then return to your respective dealers to put that knowledge to work and you will repeat this cycle again over the next year and a half.
+“South Georgia Technical College is celebrating its 75th anniversary this year.
+We have a legacy of occupational education and we are very appreciative that you are here today.”
+Said President Watford.
+“We train individuals for careers of a lifetime.
+Each of you in this room already know that you have a job waiting for you with John Deere as soon as you enroll.
 Our job is to provide you with the skills and knowledge that you need to succeed in you chosen career.”

-In addition to the welcome by President Watford, SGTC Academic Dean Dr. David Finley, SGTC Vice President from Academic Affairs David Kuipers, SGTC Vice President for Institutional Advancement Su Ann Bird, SGTC Assistant Vice President of Student Affairs Josh Curtain, and SGTC Special Programs Coordinator Tami Blount Bird also talked with the group.
+In addition to the welcome by President Watford, SGTC Academic Dean Dr. David Finley, SGTC Vice President from Academic Affairs Julie Partain, SGTC Vice President for Institutional Advancement Su Ann Bird, SGTC Assistant Vice President of Student Affairs Josh Curtain, and SGTC Special Programs Coordinator Tami Blount also talked with the group.

 South Georgia Technical College Agriculture Technology instructors Matthew Burkes and Wayne Peck introduced themselves to the parents and students and gave an overview of the program.